[A titbit taste of the work in progress A Republic of Books]

 “Even if it wasn’t so, that might have left a mark.
 Did she think it was true at the time?”

-That was a lie he could tell with revealing anything else.
+That was a lie he could tell without revealing anything else.

 “I don’t know.”